 Attempted in They Think It's All Over:

-It happens so frequently on Castle between Castle and Beckett that fellow detectives overhearing their conversation had to Lampshade it:
+It happens so frequently between Castle and Beckett that fellow detectives overhearing their conversation had to Lampshade it:

 Another time, Ryan asks if they practice doing it when he and Esposito aren't around.